Skip to main content

 The automation

-Name: Security code review Trigger: Pull Request (events: Opened, Updated) Target: All repositories Steps:
+Name: Security code review Trigger: Pull Request (events: Opened, Updated) Target: The project you created during Setup Steps:

 Step 1 (Prompt):